UB-GOLD/UB-GOLD/README.md

-# (GOD2Bench) Unifying Graph-Level Out-of-Distribution Detection and Anomaly Detection: A Benchmark
+# (UB-GOLD) Unifying Graph-Level Out-of-Distribution Detection and Anomaly Detection: A Benchmark

 This is the official implementation of the following paper:

 > [ Unifying Graph-Level Out-of-Distribution Detection and Anomaly Detection: A Benchmark](https://arxiv.org/abs/2306.122)
 >
-> Submited to NeurIPS 2024 Datasets and Benchmarks Track
+> Submitted to NeurIPS 2024 Datasets and Benchmarks Track

 Environment Setup
 -----------------